kristsk/k5z-lang/docs/AShortRationale.md

 # Features of K5Z

-1. K5Z compiles to PHP, runs on a toaster
+1. K5Z compiles to PHP, runs on a toaster.
-2. Persists and restores the state of program
+2. Allows for "natural" program execution flow in server-side, shared-nothing execution model.
-3. Has closures, and they are nice - see section about closures and anonymous functions
+3. Has closures, and they are nice - see section about closures and anonymous functions.
-4. Has "'green' threads".
-5. Compiler does data flow analysis and warns about reads before writes.
+4. Compiler does data flow analysis and warns about reads before writes.
-6. Functions can have named arguments
+5. Functions can have named arguments.
-7. Allows including and reuse PHP of code (some limitations apply)
+6. Allows including and reuse PHP of code (some limitations apply).
-8. Checks function usage and errors on undefined functions or bad arguments
+7. Checks function usage and errors on undefined functions or bad arguments.
-9. A somewhat naive, but convenient concurrency model using threads is present and can be (ab)used
+8. A somewhat naive, but convenient concurrency model using "green" threads is present and can be (ab)used.